November 9

 Captain Jean-Luc Picard

-When it comes to “getting away from the hustle and bustle,” many Americans are opting for an affordable road trip instead of skipping their country entirely.
-It's not easy to beat the sheer convenience of traveling within your own country.
+When “getting away from the hustle and bustle,” many Americans opt for an affordable road trip instead of skipping their country entirely.
+It's difficult to beat the convenience of traveling within your country.

-With so much beauty just waiting right outside your doorstep at home, there's no reason not to take advantage!
-Your vehicle is your best ally when embarking on a road trip which means you've got to take care of it!
+With so much beauty just waiting outside your home doorstep, there's no reason not to take advantage!
+Your vehicle is your best ally when embarking on a road trip, meaning you must take care of it!

 From scheduling your car maintenance regularly to preparing yourself before hitting the road, there are plenty of things you need to do if you're ready for an adventure.
 Are you?

 The best way to ensure a smooth and worry-free journey on the open road is by doing your pre-trip inspection before you take off.
-You'll be glad that not only will repairs cost less, but also prevent accidents with other drivers in case anything goes wrong!
+You'll be glad that repairs will cost less and prevent accidents with other drivers in case anything goes wrong!

-You think your car can't get any worse?
+Do you think your car can't get any worse?
 You haven't seen anything yet!
-Road trips are rough on cars and they may be the absolute last thing you want to experience while traveling especially during the holidays.
+Road trips are rough on cars, which may be the last thing you want to experience while traveling, especially during the holidays.

 Check the Fluids

-In order to make sure that your car is in top condition before you set off on a long drive, it's important to take care of some small things like checking fluids levels and changing the oil.
+To ensure your car is in top condition before you set off on a long drive, it's important to take care of small things like checking fluids levels and changing the oil.

 Oil is the lifeblood of your car.
-If it gets too low, this could lead to engine damage, which can spell disaster if you're on a road trip.
+Getting too low could lead to engine damage, which can spell disaster if you're on a road trip.

-In case you can't, there are places that can provide this service for you.
-It's so important to keep a close eye on the fluid levels of your car and always bring a spare gallon of oil along with you in case it runs out.
+In case you can't, some places can provide this service.
+It's important to keep a close eye on your car's fluid levels and always bring a spare gallon of oil with you in case it runs out.

-Don't forget to check all other fluids as well such as antifreeze, wiper fluid, and brake fluid.
+Don't forget to check all other fluids, such as antifreeze, wiper, and brake fluid.

 Tires and Tire Pressure

-It's also important to check the tire pressure and make sure that your spare tire is in place and fully functional.
+It's also important to check the tire pressure and ensure your spare tire is in place and fully functional.
 You won't want to be stranded somewhere with a flat!
 Having an actual spare tire is essential.

-Before hitting the road ensure that your tires are properly aligned and don't have any leaks.
-If you're not sure how to do it yourself, there are plenty of places that will take care of it for you.
+Before hitting the road, ensure that your tires are properly aligned and don't have any leaks.
+If you're unsure how to do it yourself, plenty of places will take care of it.
 Your tires need to be in good condition before setting off because a flat tire can really put a cramp on your road trip!

 Tire Pressure-Most modern vehicles have an electronic monitoring system that alerts you to low tire pressure.
 This is particularly important if you are about to embark on a road trip.
-If there is not enough air in your tires, it can increase the risk of running into dangerous situations and/or blowouts.
+Not enough air in your tires can increase the risk of running into dangerous situations and/or blowouts.

-If you're not comfortable changing the tires yourself (or don't know how) then find someone who can do it for you in advance!
+If you're uncomfortable changing the tires yourself (or don't know how), find someone who can do it for you in advance!

 Whether you choose to go with a spare tire or an emergency assistance service, be sure that the best protection services are included.
 These days it's not enough to have roadside assistance only.